datapartnership/datapartnership.github.io/content/updates/introducing-the-data-partnership-hub.md

 date = 2020-07-13T00:00:00Z
-title = "Introducing the Data Partnership Hub" post_type = "Article" dev_partner = ["World Bank", "Inter-American Development Bank", "International Monetary Fund"]
+title = "Introducing the Data Partnership Hub" post_type = "Article" dev_partner = ["World Bank", "Inter American Development Bank", "International Monetary Fund"]
 +++

 After launching in 2019, when the [Inter-American Development Bank](https://www.iadb.org) and the [International Monetary Fund](https://www.imf.org) joined the initiave, the *Development Data Partnership* has scaled up fast, with more than 100 projects having been brought to life supported by partnerships with more than 20 companies.